Sasha11711/discord-music-bot/README.md

 ## Setup

-1. Have [Python](https://www.python.org/downloads/) installed on your machine.
+1. Have [Python](https://www.python.org/downloads/) with pip installed on your machine.

 2. Download and unpack the code.